aaronmcdaid/CONSTEXPR_LAMBDA/README.md

     } // define a lambda
     (); // call it, returning the nullptr pointer-to-x
 ```
 But we want a generic function call operator.
+This is not yet generic as the argument is fixed to be `int`.
-However, we can't write templates inside these local classes. i.e. this isn't allowed.
+Unfortunately, we can't write templates inside these local classes. i.e. this isn't allowed.
 ```
     auto * ptr =
     [](){